 they can evaluate their progress through use of reflective practice.

-HOMEOPATHY AND HOMEOPATHIC PRACTICE
+Homeopathy and Practice

 Homeopathy has been used for 200 years to restore the sick to health by providing “the most rapid, gentle, and permanent restoration of health, or removal and annihilation of disease, in its whole extent, in the shortest, most reliable, and most harmless way, on easily comprehensible principles” (Hahnemann, 1996).
-Organon of Medicine, Dr. Samuel Hahnemann

 Homeopathy is based on natural laws and practices of health and healing as described by Doctor Samuel Hahnemann and others, including:

 Recognizing as the fundamental basis of health and healing the necessity of working cooperatively with the innate life principle that distinguishes living from nonliving things, the “vital force”